 - Trello for projects and collaboration

 For personal use, I’m sticking with Evernote to keep track of tasks.
-I’ve used Evernote since 2010 as a notepad and scrapbook for ideas, and love how easy it is to capture and retrieve information.
+I’ve used Evernote since 2010 as a notepad and scrapbook for ideas.
+I love how easy it is to capture and retrieve information.

-So far, I haven’t made good use of tags though.
-After defining my custom tags for GTD in Evernote, following instructions on The Secret Weapon, I found the UI a little clunky.
-Nesting tags is pointless (they’re not exposed usefully in the UI) and I’m not a fan of the web version released in August 2015.
-The eye-strain-inducing expanses of white space, truncated note titles even on large screens, hidden functionality and sidebar navigation are a case of minimalist form over function.
+I haven’t made good use of tags in Evernote though.
+After defining my custom tags for GTD, following instructions on The Secret Weapon, I found the UI clunky.
+Nesting tags is pointless.
+They’re not exposed usefully in the UI and I’m not a fan of the web version released in August 2015.
+The expanse of white space, truncated note titles on large screens, hidden functionality and sidebar navigation are a case of form over function.

-Fortunately, you can revert the Evernote web app to the old version which more closely resembles the desktop app.
-Also, by dragging tags to shortcuts menu – and using shortcuts as the primary navigation – I found a clear, usable and consistent UI across desktop, web and iOS apps to browse and filter tasks by context, timeliness or both.
+You can revert the Evernote web app to the old version that resembles the desktop app.
+Also, by dragging tags to shortcuts menu and using shortcuts as the primary navigation, I found a clear, usable and consistent UI across desktop, web and iOS apps to browse and filter tasks by context, timeliness or both.

 An important part of the GTD system is the weekly review - checking what you’ve done, what you’re waiting on and what to do next.

 At work, I’ve settled into a routine of reviewing the list on Friday mornings.
 This gives me enough time during the rest of the day to finish anything I’ve forgotten about or pushed back during the week.